Summary of Landlord-Tenant Laws in North Carolina

 Required Landlord Disclosures in North Carolina

-When drafting a lease agreement in North Carolina, there are specific disclosures that landlords must include.
+When drafting a lease or rental agreement in North Carolina, there are specific disclosures that a North Carolina landlord must include.
 The following mandatory disclosures serve to inform tenants about critical aspects of the rental property:

 • Lead-Based Paint Disclosure: Federal law requires landlords to disclose any known lead-based paint hazards in properties built before 1978.